Is standing at work healthier than sitting? Yes, but even employees with a sit-stand desk don’t want to be on their feet all day.

 - For two-monitor setups where the user predominantly looks at one over the other: center the primary screen in front, with the other off to the side and angled toward the user

 Who’d have thought that finding the right spot for your keyboard could be so complicated?
-It require considerations of:
+It requires consideration of:

 - The user’s height

 - The “centered-ness” of the keyboard relative to the user

 - Distance between the user and the keyboard

 - Distance from the chair to the keyboard

 The purpose behind all these considerations is to attain a position that eliminates the need for twisting or straining.
 Done correctly, adjustments will result in: